-- Faculty and Department Head meet during on-call week each fall and spring semesters to review assessment plan and measurements.
-Rubrics, rating scales, and other matters related to assessment tools are reviewed, revised, and implemented accordingly. - Data are collected by the designated faculty for courses identified and returned to
+• Faculty and Department Head meet during on-call week each fall and spring semesters to review assessment plan and measurements.
+Rubrics, rating scales, and other matters related to assessment tools are reviewed, revised, and

-- Department Head will analyze the data to determine student proficiency in meeting measurable outcomes. - The Department Head will meet individually with faculty teaching courses from which assessment data are collected for their recommendations to revise course and assessment tools as part of continuous program improvement. - The Department Head will discuss results with program faculty and the Department Advisory Council and solicit their input. - Based on data analysis and meetings with faculty and Advisory Council members, the Department Head will then propose to the program faculty changes to measurable outcomes, assessment tools for the next assessment cycle, and, if needed, curricula and program changes. - The Department Head will approve changes as needed based on the above steps.
+- Data are collected by the designated faculty for courses identified and returned to the Department Head or designated faculty member, who will upload the data to TaskStream or other University-designated portal. - Department Head will analyze the data to determine student proficiency in meeting measurable outcomes. - The Department Head will meet individually with faculty teaching courses from which assessment data are collected for their recommendations to revise course and assessment tools as part of continuous program improvement. - The Department Head will discuss results with program faculty and the Department Advisory Council and solicit their input. - Based on data analysis and meetings with faculty and Advisory Council members, the Department Head will then propose to the program faculty changes to measurable outcomes, assessment tools for the next assessment cycle, and, if needed, curricula and program changes. - The Department Head will approve changes as needed based on the above steps.